gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-handling-user-input.md

     creating-a-game-with-javascript
 ---

-Welcome back, trepid adventurer.
-Previously, we learnt about drawing to the screen with `canvas`’ drawing functions.
+Welcome back, intrepid adventurer.
+Previously, we learnt about drawing to the screen with `canvas`’s drawing functions.
 But a game is not a game unless you can interact with it.
 So now we see how to handle user input.

 Running a game inside the browser is both a blessing and a curse.
 A typical PC/Console game runs on top of everything else (with a few exceptions), so clicking the mouse or tapping a key will do nothing unless you program in a reaction to this event.
 In the browser, we’re already in the OS _and_ the browser, so both of these get first say in what those events do until you overwrite these defaults.
 And we’re limited to what we can control.

 The first issue we’re going to come across is the keypress.
 Let’s say you wanted to respond to a keypress in Javascript.
-You’d probably start by implementing a listener with `addEventListener`, or, if jQuery is your poison, a `$elm.on('keypress', function() {})`, just like you’ve done for your websites a million times before:
+You’d probably start by implementing a listener with `addEventListener` just like you’ve done for your websites a million times before:

 {% highlight js %}